 Political Economy & distributional effects

-- Distributional impacts of climate policy and effective compensation: Evidence from 88 countries.
+- The heterogenous effects of climate policy on households: Evidence from 88 countries.
+Accepted for publication.
 With Leonard Missbach.
 Working paper.

 - How political attitudes change with energy prices.
 Evidence from Germany.
 With Théo Konc, Jacob Edenhofer, Thomas Sterner and Jens Ewald.
 Working paper available on request.